What type of funding is available?

 Open calls aimed at researchers from the US

-On 4 November, Forte (Swedish Research Council for Health, Working Life and Welfare) opened a call for incoming visiting researchers from the United States.
+Forte (Swedish Research Council for Health, Working Life and Welfare) has an open call for incoming visiting researchers from the United States.

 The call is intended for researchers at a Swedish research institution who plan to invite a researcher affiliated with a research institution in the United States.
 The application must be submitted by the person at the Swedish host institution who has the primary responsibility for the visiting researcher’s stay in Sweden.

-The Swedish Research Council has an open call for grants of 2 million SEK for higher education institutions wishing to recruit prominent international visiting researchers.
-Applications from higher education institutions can be made until December 2025.
+On 11 February, the Swedish Research Council will open a call for grants of 2 million SEK for higher education institutions wishing to recruit prominent international visiting researchers.
+Applications from higher education institutions can be made until December 2026.
 Please make direct contact with the higher education institution you are interested in.

 Grant for recruiting international visiting researchers to Sweden